edanalytics/startingblocks_oss/docs/sbe-functions.md

 ### Update

-This action first validates that the Tenant exists.
-If it does then it allows the user to update the AllowedEdOrgs column in the DynamoDB table.
+This action provides a means to update AllowedEdOrgs on existing tenants.

 Example input: